 This course covers the fundamental concepts of: Bayesian statistics, including estimation, prediction, hypothesis testing, and decision theory; time series analysis, including estimation and prediction based on ARIMA models; credibility theory, including limited fluctuation credibility theory and the Buhlmann-Straub model; several run-off techniques for estimating an outstanding claims reserve; and Monte Carlo techniques, including the inverse transformation method, the polar method, and Monte Carlo integration.

-2. Define and apply the main concepts underlying the analysis of time series models.
+- Critically analyse and apply the main concepts underlying the analysis of time series models;

-3. Be able to communicate and apply techniques for analysing a delay (or run-off) triangle and projecting the ultimate position; and,
+- Communicate and apply techniques for analysing a delay (or run-off) triangle and projecting the ultimate position; and,

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.